S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/consent-decision-making.md

 ## Step 8: Celebrate!

 **Amazing!
-You made an agreement!
+You reached agreement!
 And, with practice, you'll get faster as well!**
 Take a moment to acknowledge the fact that an agreement has been made.
 Celebrate!

 ## Step 9: Consider Concerns

 After celebrating, consider if any concerns you have are worth voicing to the group before moving on to the next topic.
-If not, at least record them after the meeting, alongside the evaluation criteria for this agreement.
-Information about concerns might be useful for informing the evaluation of the agreement when the time comes for it to be reviewed.
+If not, at least record them after the meeting, alongside the evaluation criteria for this policy.
+Information about concerns might be useful for informing the evaluation of the policy.

 **Facilitator asks those with concerns:** _Are there any concerns worth hearing now?
-If not, please at least ensure that they are recorded alongside the evaluation criteria for this agreement._
+If not, please at least ensure that they are recorded alongside the evaluation criteria for this policy._

-Sometimes, what someone thought was a concern, turns out to be an objection.
-In this case, you can resolve it by amending your just-made agreement using the Resolve Objections process.
+Sometimes, what someone thought was a concern turns out to be an objection.
+In this case, you can resolve it by amending your just-made policy using [Resolve Objections](section:resolve-objections).

 **A Final Note:**